AstroChensj/Xstack/README.md

 - and first contributing energy file `FENE`.

+All stacked FITS outputs also include command provenance in `HISTORY` cards, storing the executed CLI command.

 > New in `same_target` mode: you can stack **multiple exposures of one target** directly in observed frame.
 In this mode, Xstack skips rest-frame shifting, Galactic NH correction, and pre-scaling of background PI.

 ### :one: Command line version